hrandib/getrelchain_cli/README.md

 Development plan
-- [ ] Add printint of short help when called without args
+- [x] Add printing of short help when called without args
-- [ ] Add printing of a flat list with URL and subject, for Jenkins and merge request
+- [x] Add printing of a flat list with URL and subject, for Jenkins and merge request
-- [ ] Add handling dependent patches (with #1 in the subj)
+- [ ] Add handling dependent patches (with the same topic)
 - [ ] Add handling of cherry-picks
 - [ ] Implement bulk edit at least for the Patch-set-lock label